allenlin90/programmingLearning/javascriptLearning/completeJavaScriptCourse2020/README.md

 ### Updating scores and changing the active player
 1. In this section, we will use ternary operator `?`, so we can have one-line succinct code rather than using `IF/ELSE`, and use DOM to toggle HTML classes.
 1. We can use `document.querySelector('element').classList.toggle('class')` to turn on/off (add/remove) a class to an element.
 This method will add the class to element that doesn't have it or remove the class if the element has it.

+### Implementing "Hold" function and the DRY principle
+1.